lionggele/ReinforcementLearning-ActivationFunction/README.md

 ## Usage

-To execute the scripts or view the graphs, navigate to the respective subdirectory and follow the project documentation guidelines.
-For any additional information or support, please contact the project maintainers
+To execute the scripts or view the graphs, navigate to the respective subdirectory and follow the experimental design which has been written in the conference paper.